log-oscon/Standards/PHP/Coding Style.md

 ) );
 ```

 ## Visibility (Public/Protected/Private)
-Class methods and properties should always be marked with a visibility keyword, one of public, protected or private.
+Class methods and properties should always be marked with a visibility keyword, one of `public`, `protected` or `private`.

-A class that is not intended to be inherited should be made final (in Java).
-You might relax some access rules (private to protected, final to non-final) for the sake of unit-testing, but then document it, and make it clear that although the method is protected, it's not supposed to be overridden.
+A class that is not intended to be inherited should be made final.
+You might want to relax some access rules (private to protected, final to non-final) for the sake of unit-testing, but then document it, and make it clear that although the method is protected, it's not supposed to be overridden.

 ## References
 - [Human Made - PHP Style Guide](http://engineering.hmn.md/how-we-work/style/php/)